makerdao/governance-manual/delegation/mkr-holder-guide.md

 ## Recognition

 The split into Recognized and Shadow Delegates has a few advantages.
 One of which is the integration of reputational collateral for the Recognized Delegates.
 By requirement, they are publicly known.
-This gives them an incentive to do a good job with any MKR delegated to them on pain of damaging their reputation.
+This gives them an incentive to do a good job with any MKR delegated to them on pain of damage to their reputation.

 **Recognized Delegates are safer than Shadow Delegates (but not by much).**